Cyclone1070/docsreader/src/tailwind/README.md

 - pnpm (used by the Tailwind CSS project)

-- All dependencies are already installed in the root workspace3. **Builds Static HTML** - Runs `pnpm build` to generate static HTML files in `cleanHtml` directory## Error Handling
+- All dependencies are already installed in the root workspace3. **Builds Static HTML** - Runs `pnpm build` to generate static HTML files in `cleanHtml` directory